oracle/opengrok/README.txt

     * Option 2: Copy the source.war file to
     * GLASSFISH/domains/YOURDOMAIN/autodeploy directory, glassfish will try
-    * to deploy it "automagically".
+    * to deploy it "auto magically".
     * Option 3: Use cli from GLASSFISH directory:

 # ./bin/asadmin deploy /path/to/source.war